-Gopalakrishnan Soundarajan, 56, was appointed as a member of our Board of Directors on March 7, 2019.
-Mr. Soundarajan is a Managing Director at the Portfolio Advisor.
+Gopalakrishnan Soundarajan, 57 was appointed as a member of our Board of Directors on March 1, 2019.
+Mr. Soundarajan is Managing Director, India at the Portfolio Advisor.
 Prior to this, Mr. Soundarajan was the Chief Investment Officer of ICICI Lombard, the largest private sector property and casualty insurance company in India.
 Mr. Soundarajan held the position of head of investments at ICICI Lombard from 2001 to 2018 and was a member of the investment committee.
 Mr. Soundarajan serves on the boards of directors of FIH Private, FIH Mauritius and Primary Real Estate Investment Fund.
 Mr. Soundarajan has a Bachelor of Commerce degree from the University of Madras, is a member of the Institute of Chartered Accountants of India and is a Qualified Chartered Financial Analyst and Member of the CFA Institute in the United States.
 Mr. Soundarajan is a resident of Toronto, Ontario, Canada.

-Meetings Attended in 2018 0 of 0 BD (joined the Board of Directors in March 2019)
+Meetings Attended in 2019 4 of 4 BD (joined the Board of Directors in March 2019)

-Chandran Ratnaswami, 69, is a member of our Board of Directors.
-Mr. Ratnaswami is the Chief Executive Officer of the Company and a Managing Director of the Portfolio Advisor.
+Chandran Ratnaswami, 70, is a member of our Board of Directors.
+Mr. Ratnaswami is the Chief Executive Officer of the Company and Managing Director, East Asia of the Portfolio Advisor.
 At the Portfolio Advisor, Mr. Ratnaswami is responsible for portfolio investments in Asia.
 Mr. Ratnaswami joined the Portfolio Advisor in 1993 as director of International Investments.
 Mr. Ratnaswami serves on the board of directors of a number of Fairfax companies, including Fairbridge, IIFL Holdings Limited, National Collateral Management Services Private Limited, Sanmar Engineering Services Limited, Bangalore International Airport Limited, Thomas Cook (India) Limited, Go Digit Infoworks Services Private Limited, and Quess Corp Limited.
 Mr. Ratnaswami is a resident of Toronto, Ontario, Canada.